CarMax/convergence/readme.md

 The React Convergence package extends the core library with React specific environments and helpers.

-Convergence uses the [edge](https://github.com/tjanczuk/edge) open source project as it's script engine and is optimized for performance.
+Convergence uses the [edge](https://github.com/tjanczuk/edge) open source project as its script engine and is optimized for performance.

 ## Installation